 The 2007 Legislature amended Section 338.165, Florida Statutes, to require the Turnpike and other FDOTowned toll facilities to index toll rates on existing toll facilities to the annual Consumer Price Index ("CPI") or similar inflation indicator effective as of July 1, 2007.
 Toll rate adjustments for inflation may be made no more frequently than once a year and must be made no less frequently than once every five years as necessary to accommodate cash toll rate schedules.
 Toll rates may be increased beyond these limits as directed by bond documents, covenants, or governing body authorization or pursuant to Department administrative rule.

 Pursuant to this requirement, as of June 24, 2012, the cash toll rates increased to reflect the change in CPI for the previous five year period, and were adjusted to the next quarter for collection efficiency.
-TOLL-BY-PLATE toll rates, where offered, are the same as cash rates, while the SunPass® rates are \$0.25 less than the cash rates.
+TOLL-BY-PLATE toll rates, where offered, were set to be the same as cash rates, while the SunPass® rates were \$0.25 less than the cash rates.
 On the Ticket System, the cash toll rates were indexed by 11.7% and adjusted to the next dime, while the SunPass® toll rates were adjusted to be 25% less than the cash rates.
-For subsequent years, SunPass® and TOLL-BY PLATE rates will be adjusted annually based on the year-over-year change in CPI and rounded to the penny, while cash rates will be adjusted every five years and rounded to the quarter.
+For subsequent years, SunPass® and TOLL-BY

+PLATE rates are to be adjusted annually based on the year-over-year change in CPI and rounded to the penny, while cash rates will be adjusted every five years and rounded to the quarter.
+Accordingly, on July 1, 2013, SunPass® and TOLL-BY-PLATE toll rates were adjusted up by 2.1 percent and rounded to the penny.

-The toll rate increase implemented systemwide on June 24, 2012 resulted in a slight decline in overall traffic (approximately 4%) over the six-month period following the toll rate increase.
-Cash customers on some Turnpike facilities switched to SunPass to obtain lower toll rates.
-Additionally, some traffic rebounding is anticipated beyond the six-month period following the toll increase that will most likely lessen the impact even further.
+The toll rate increase implemented system wide on June 24, 2012 resulted in a slight decline in overall traffic (approximately 4%) over the twelve month period following the toll rate increase.
+Cash customers on some Turnpike facilities switched to SunPass® to obtain lower toll rates.